Manchester City F.C. supporters: Manchester United

 Although City fans currently suggest Liverpool F.C are their biggest rivals, most fans still agree that Manchester United are their main rivalry, a rivalry which has reignited in last few years due to the resurgence of Manchester City as one of the top teams in England following their brief absence from the top flight at the end of the 20th century and City's re-emergence as a major club following their 2008 takeover.
 Both Manchester teams are regarded as among the best teams in the world, with both clubs consistently progressing to the latter stages of the UEFA Champions League in recent years and both being in the top five of football clubs by revenue.
 As such, Manchester is now viewed as a football city in similar vein to cities such as Madrid and Milan, although City's disappearance from the upper echelons of the league following their 1960s–70s heyday until their recent rise has led to the two teams being regarded as polar opposites, with City seen as the nouveau riche to United's old money.
 The two sets of fans are traditionally diametrically opposed to each other, with City's fans accusing United of arrogance and of attempting to turn the Premier League into a closed shop for elite clubs only via manipulation of the rules and of the media while they in turn are accused of using their club's money as a route to success.
 Additionally, and in a unique twist on a cross-city rivalry, both clubs' fans accuse each other of not representing their city, with the blue half of the city observing that their adversaries do not actually play in the city of Manchester (in Trafford) and therefore do not warrant their name, while the red half instead argue over which team has more fans inside of the city.
 City fans often ridicule United fans for being tourists in a play towards United's global fan base, stating that City is the club for the locals and United fans travel up from London or fly in from Europe and Asia for a day out.
 Following on from this City fans have often called United "Plastics" or "Glory Supporters" again in reference to their on the field dominance over several decades that made the club hugely popular with football supporters outside of Manchester.
 In turn due to the growth of City's global status following their 2008 takeover which brought an up turn in success on the field, United fans have said many plastic fans have jumped on City's bandwagon.
 The most commonly used name by City fans to describe their cross-city rivals is the term "Rags", this is due to a period after World War II where United were given use of City's Maine Road stadium after Old Trafford had been bombed by the Luftwaffe.
 United at the time were so poor that they had to wear kits that after a while started to resemble old rags.
-City fans refer to United's stadium as "The Swamp", whilst United call the City of Manchester Stadium, the "Emptyhad", which is a play on the words "Empty" and "Etihad" (the sponsored name of the stadium), which is a well known anti-City jibe that stems from the myth that City have consistently low attendances due to sporadic visible light blue empty seats at some City home games.
+City fans refer to United's stadium as "The Swamp", whilst United call the City of Manchester Stadium, the "Emptyhad", which is a play on the words "Empty" and "Etihad" (the sponsored name of the stadium), which is a well known anti-City jibe that stems from the myth that City have consistently low attendances due to sporadic visible light blue empty seats at some City home games, mainly mid-week cup fixtures kicking off during the evening.